gouravkhator/alacritty-auto-config/README.md

     * generate-binary - Generates executables for major OS platforms.
     * postbuild - Clean up after running build script
 * keywords - Basic keywords for the npm package

-Note: type field is not specified as the dist files are given extensions .cjs or .mjs.
-And, my internal files does not require type: module or commonjs as those are also given .cjs or .mjs extensions.

 Other things are normal for any npm package like repository for specifying remote git repository link, bugs for specifying remote git repository bugs and issues link, homepage for specifying either the README.md file link or the actual website link for the package homepage.